ChrisCummins/msc-thesis/docs/ReadingLog.md

 1. M. Aldinucci, S. Campa, M. Danelutto, P. Kilpatrick, and
    M. Torquati, **“Targeting Distributed Systems in FastFlow,”** in Euro-Par 2012: Parallel Processing Workshops, 2013, pp. 47–56.
+1. C. Bienia, S. Kumar, J. P. Singh, and K. Li, **“The PARSEC Benchmark Suite: Characterization and Architectural Implications,”** in Proceedings of the 17th international conference on Parallel architectures and compilation techniques, 2008, pp. 72–81.
+1. C. Bienia and K. Li, **“PARSEC 2.0: A New Benchmark Suite for Chip-Multiprocessors,”** in Proceedings of the 5th Annual Workshop on Modeling, Benchmarking and Simulation, 2009.

 # 5-12 min